kannancmohan/app2-development-prototype-kafka/kafka-consumer/README.md

 }
 ```

-## Option2: Non blocking using Configuring a new RetryTopicConfiguration
+### Option2: Non blocking using RetryTopicConfiguration or @RetryableTopic

+1. Using RetryTopicConfiguration

 ```
 @Bean